Odawara District

 "Well?" asked Matlock.

 Gordon was sitting at his desk, eating ice cream and filling out district reports.
-He turned around and said, "Not while he's still alive.
-Even then there are all kinds of permission problems."
+He said, “Not while he’s still alive.
+Even then there are all kinds of permission problems.”

 "There ought to be a more tactful way of putting it."

-"I could do some reading and write up an answer for them," suggested Brother Iwakawa.
+“I could write up an answer for them,” suggested Brother Iwakawa.

 Brother Iwakawa folded up the paper and tucked it in his shirt pocket.
-"Hey, Matlock Chourou," he said, "why don't you practice that lesson you're studying.
-I'll be the investigator."
+“Hey, Matlock Choro,” he said.
+“Let’s practice that discussion you’re studying.
+I’ll be the investigator.”

-Brother Iwakawa didn't show up for correlation Sunday morning.
+Brother Iwakawa didn’t show up for correlation meeting Sunday morning.
 The missionaries knew why.

 "Bet you it's a girl," said Johnson.
 The missionaries were standing together along the shoulder of the road across from the small chapel.

-"My sister's first kid was a girl," said Matlock.
-He wound up and chucked a rock down the embankment onto the JR tracks.
+“My sister’s first kid was a girl,” said Matlock.
+He wound up and chucked a rock down the embankment.

 "What are you aiming for?"